-- Flexible course formats, including our signature Passeport Culturel, an exciting new online capstone with project-based learning and credit assigned for attending Francophone events
+- Flexible course formats, for example, our signature Passeport Culturel, an exciting new online capstone with project-based learning and credit assigned for attending Francophone events.

-- A wide variety of courses in literature, film, gender studies, & cultural studies.
+- Course Offerings: a wide variety of courses in literature, film, gender & cultural studies.
 Recent courses include: Francophone African and Haitian literature and culture; Race and feminism in France; the “city” in French literature; Contemporary France; Francophone cinema; and Francophone literature, cinema, and public health.

 SLLC’s French program reflects the international importance of the French language and the cultural diversity of the French speaking world.
 French is the official language of over 29 countries worldwide, and is spoken by 274 million people around the globe, including: Canada; the Caribbean and Latin America (Haiti, Martinique, Guadeloupe, French Guiana); the Indian Ocean countries of Madagascar and Mauritius; North Africa (Morocco, Tunisia, Algeria), several West African countries (Senegal, the Ivory Coast, the Democratic Republic of Congo, Benin, Cameroon, and many others), and in Europe, not only France, but also Belgium, Luxembourg, Switzerland and Monaco.
 French is the procedural language of the European Union and the only language used for deliberations at the EU Court of Justice.
 It is also one of the main “working languages” of the United Nations.